B2B LinkedIn Content Strategy: Brand-Centric Authority First Framework

 Solution:

-• If one format isn’t performing as expected, diversify your approach.
+• Diversify Content Formats: If one format isn’t performing as expected, diversify your approach.
 LinkedIn’s algorithm currently favors native content (content created directly on LinkedIn) and rich media like videos and carousel posts.
 Test a variety of formats, including polls, articles, and videos.

-• Prioritize engagement over reach.
+• Focus on Engagement: Prioritize engagement over reach.
 LinkedIn’s algorithm rewards content that fosters meaningful conversations.
 Respond promptly to comments and try to initiate discussions in the comments section to boost post visibility.

 Pro Tip: LinkedIn favors consistent interactions between users.
 Regularly engage with your audience and other users’ content, not just when you’re sharing your own.
 The more active you are, the more the algorithm recognizes and promotes your content.